John-Brandon/Beach_Poo_Bot/README.md

 ---

 ### Bio
-@BeachPooBot was born into the wild on 2016-03-19 14:05:37 (local time), in Pacifica, CA. It has been processing data logs daily since then, and tweeting fecal counts, as they are updated, for Ocean Beach, San Francisco.
+@BeachPooBot was born into the wild on 2016-03-19 14:05:37 (local time), in Pacifica, CA. It has been processing data logs daily since then -- tweeting fecal counts, as they are updated, for Ocean Beach, San Francisco.
 For a recent data set, starting in March, 2016 and containing all associated sampling locations (including SF Bay), see the time series of \*.csv files in BeachPooBot's data directory.

 ### Technical details
 This TwitterBot downloads and processes San Francisco Bay and Ocean Beach water quality data.
 It does this twice a day, at 0700 and 1500 hrs (Pacific Time).